MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/failover-cluster-instance-azure-shared-disks-manually-configure.md

 If you haven't already done so, configure connectivity to your FCI with a [virtual network name and an Azure load balancer](hadr-vnn-azure-load-balancer-configure.md) or [distributed network name (DNN)](hadr-distributed-network-name-dnn-configure.md).

-If Azure Shared Disks are not the appropriate FCI storage solution for you, consider creating your FCI using [premium file shares](failover-cluster-instance-premium-file-share-manually-configure.md) or [Storage Spaces Direct](failover-cluster-instance-storage-spaces-direct-manually-configure.md) instead.
+If Azure shared disks are not the appropriate FCI storage solution for you, consider creating your FCI using [premium file shares](failover-cluster-instance-premium-file-share-manually-configure.md) or [Storage Spaces Direct](failover-cluster-instance-storage-spaces-direct-manually-configure.md) instead.

 To learn more, see an overview of [FCI with SQL Server on Azure VMs](failover-cluster-instance-overview.md) and [cluster configuration best practices](hadr-cluster-best-practices.md).